Liam7754/Dan-Tri-website-text-audio-crawling/README.md

 python dan_tri_crawl.py /path/to/chromedriver https://dantri.com.vn/

-Arguments
+Arguments:
-/path/to/chromedriver: Absolute path to your chromedriver binary. https://dantri.com.vn/: URL of the Dân Trí article listing page to start crawling from.
+-/path/to/chromedriver: Absolute path to your chromedriver binary.
+-https://dantri.com.vn/: URL of the Dân Trí article listing page to start crawling from.

-Output
+Output:
-Text_Content/: Contains .txt files with article titles and content.
+-Text_Content/: Contains .txt files with article titles and content.

-Audio/: Contains .mp3 files of the text-to-speech audio.
+-Audio/: Contains .mp3 files of the text-to-speech audio.

 ## 📂 Folder Structure